jyothimala/scaler/README.md

-"# scaler"
+# scaler

 ### Steps for any problem

 * Step 1: Understand the Problem and Verify the Constraints
 *  Step 2: Write down your own test cases
-// Step 3: Solution without CODE
+* Step 3: Solution without CODE
 // Break down and Simplify
 // ASk Questions
 // Build up